cam-carter/dotfiles/README.md

 cd ~/dotfiles/vim/.vim/bundle
 git submodule add https://github.com/tpope/vim-fugitive
 ```

+The plugins are currently sourced using a symbolic link between `~/.vim/bundle` and `~/dotfiles/vim/.vim/bundle`.

 ### Zsh
 Zsh (Z shell) is a Unix shell that can be used as a powerful command interpreter for shell scripting.
 The first version of Zsh was written by Paul Falstad in 1990.
 It makes a valueable resource when you're trapped inside of the a CLI all day.